 Education Delivery Model for School Year 2020-2021

-This map incorporates multiple information sources to build an understanding of the Education Delivery Models that Ohio districts are using for the start of School Year 2020-2021 as of January 14th, 2021.
+This map incorporates multiple information sources to build an understanding of the Education Delivery Models in use for each traditional public school district as of Feb.
+23, 2021.
 Districts have not confirmed the accuracy of these data in all cases, and districts remain the best source of up-to-date information on their respective reopening plans.

 This information is subject to frequent change and does not represent an official categorization by the Department.
 Here, model refers to the default education delivery model for the general school population, which is separate from district options for individual students to elect remote learning for an extended period (e.g., online academies).